-DOC area for reds, rosé wines and white wines in the Italian region Umbria, The name derives from "Torre di Giano" (Tower of Janus - Janus is the two-faced ancient Roman deity).
-The foundation stone for the DOC classification was in the 1970s by the wine legend Giorgio Lungarotti (+1999).
-The zone includes parts of the eponymous municipality Torgiano in the province of Perugia.
-If the grapes come from classified vineyards, may be on the bottle label Vigna followed by the layer name.
+DOC area for red wines, rosé wines and white wines in the Italian region Umbria, The name derives from "Torre di Giano" (Tower of Janus - Janus is the two-faced ancient Roman deity).
+The cornerstone for the DOC classification was laid in the 1970s by the wine legend Giorgio Lungarotti (+1999).
+The zone comprises parts of the eponymous municipality of Torgiano in the province of Perugia.
+If the grapes come from classified vineyards, you can use the bottle label Vigna followed by the location name.

-The Bianco is going out Trebbiano Toscano (50-70%), as well as other approved varieties (maximum 30%) pressed.
-The wine types Rosso and Rosato are out Sangiovese (to 50%) generated.
-The spumante is made from Pinot Nero = Pinot Noir (max 50%), Chardonnay (max 50%) and other approved varieties (max 15%).
-The vendemmia tardiva ( late vintage ) is produced from Chardonnay (to 50%).
-The Vin Santo is made from Trebbiano Toscano (50-70%).
-The varietal wines must contain at least 85% of the respective variety, the remaining 15% may be other approved varieties.
+The Bianco is out Trebbiano Toscano (50-70%), as well as other approved varieties (max.
+30%) pressed.
+The Rosso and Rosato wine types are discontinued Sangiovese (50%).
+The Spumante is made from Pinot Nero Pinot Noir (max.
+50%), Chardonnay (max.
+50%), as well as other approved varieties (max.
+15%) blended.
+The Vendemmia tardiva ( late vintage ) is made from Chardonnay (50%).
+The Vin Santo is produced from Trebbiano Toscano (50-70%).
+The varietal wines must contain at least 85% of the respective variety, the remaining 15% can be other approved varieties.
 These are the three white wines Chardonnay, Pinot Grigio ( Pinot gris ) and Riesling Italico ( Riesling ), as well as the three red wines Cabernet Sauvignon.
-Merlot and Pinot Nero ( Pinot Noir, The Torgiano Rosso Riserva got in 1991 the DOCG status.
+Merlot and Pinot Nero ( Pinot Noir, The Torgiano Rosso Riserva got DOCG status in 1991.